typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 Which leads us to the common question...

-## When to use GraknGraph and when to use QueryBuilder?
+## When to use GraknTx and when to use QueryBuilder?

 **Graph API**
 If you are primarily interested in mutating the graph, as well as doing simple concept lookups the Graph API will be sufficient, e.g. for